KhaledAbd/Asara/README.md

 # Developed By:

--[ Khaled Mohamed -Front-End Developer-](https://github.com/khaledmohamed138) responsible for HTML, css, Bootstrap.
+-[ Khaled Mohamed -Front-End Developer-](https://github.com/krypton225) responsible of HTML, css, Bootstrap.

 -[ Khaled Mohammed Elshoky -Full-Stack-](https://github.com/KhaledAbd/) -full-stack Developer- Angular & Dot Net Core FrameWork.

-Asara is shop management Web Application:
+Asara is a shop management web application:
-- can run in all operating system is cross-platform.
+- This application is cross-platform.
+So, you can run it in windows or linux or mac.. etc.

-## Features
+## Features Of App:
-- use for selling and buying and record all opertion made it
+- ✨ Use for selling and buying and record all opertion of a shop.
-- has Authorization & authentication
+- ✨ Has a poweful Authorization & Authentication.
-- ✨has inventory & record expenses and  extra expenses  and installments✨
+- ✨ Has inventory & record expenses and extra expenses and installments.

-> Recording data from the purchase and sale invoice,
-> and the invoices can be retrieved, and
-> you can use the installment system and record warehouse outputs and their
+> Recording data from the purchase and sale invoice and the invoices can be retrieved, and you can use the installment system and record warehouse outputs and their movement.
-> movement
 ## Tech

-Asara uses a number of open source projects to work properly:
+Asara uses a number of open source projects and frameworks to work properly:

 - [AngularJS] - HTML & CSS enhanced for web apps!
 - [vsCode Editor] - awesome web-based text editor.
 - [Twitter Bootstrap] - great UI boilerplate for modern web apps.
 - [npm] - install modules.
-- [Dot Net core FrameWork] - In Back-end
+- [Dot Net core FrameWork] - In Back-End.
 - [MYSQL] - DataBase Management System.
 - [WorkBanch] - Data Base Management tool.

 ## Installation

 Asara requires [npm](https://www.npmjs.com) 6+ to run.